Skip to main content Skip to complementary content

 Managing automations

-A tenant admin or analytics admin can manage automations from the Management Console.
+A tenant admin or analytics admin can manage automations from the Administration activity center.
 Automations are enabled by default in the tenant.

 For information on how to create automations, see Qlik Application Automation.